 • DOGS • CATS •

 Your pet’s health and well-being is our only concern.
-Whether your animal is a dog, cat, avian or other exotic pet, Belmont Pet Hospital offers a full range of animal care, including medical, surgical and dental services.
-As a Bay Area animal hospital, we also offer cat and dog bathing services as well as boarding for your cats, dogs, birds and exotic pets.
+Belmont Pet Hospital offers a full range of animal care, including medical, surgical and dental services for cats and dogs.
+As a Bay Area animal hospital, we also offer cat and dog bathing services as well as boarding.

 Our veterinarians are certified by the California Veterinary Medical Association, so you know your pet is receiving the highest quality animal care right here at a California pet hospital.
 Whether your animal care needs include vaccinations, nutrition, medications, first aid or beyond, we have highly trained staff to help.
 We also have access to animal specialists across the country.
 No matter your pet’s species – dog, cat, avian or other exotic pet – we welcome them here at Belmont Pet Hospital for all their animal care needs.
 We are easily accessed from all parts of the San Francisco Bay Area, including Atherton, Redwood City, Los Altos, Palo Alto, Menlo Park, San Jose, San Mateo, Mountain View, Sunnyvale and Half Moon Bay.